A.P. and anti-tire mine: Parts

 The mine's exterior is made up of two circular steel half.
 The bottom half is smaller than the top.
-The bottom half contains the detonater system which makes the mine blow up.
+The bottom half contains the detonator system which makes the mine blow up.
 The top half contains the actual explosive which is in the shape of a circle without the middle.
 The explosive is attached to the top half through some substance which holds it in place.